 Snowflake IPO: Data Warehousing Company Confidentially Files

 In 2019, it was announced that a Snowflake IPO would come to the market.
-And recently the company confidentially filed with the SEC.
-Now investors want to know when to expect Snowflake stock.
+The company confidentially filed with the SEC in June 2020.
+Snowflake then made its debut in September 2020.

 But is Snowflake a good investment?
 Here’s what we know…